revel/revel.github.io/manual/appconf.md

 Revel uses this property as the prefix for the Revel-produced cookies.
 This is so that multiple REVEL applications can coexist on the same host.

-For example,
+For example:
 {% highlight ini %}
   cookie.prefix = MY
 {% endhighlight %}
 would result in the following cookie names: